dhis2-metadata/TB-AGG-Tuberculosis/docs/tb_agg_no-design.md

 | TB-LAB - Presumptive cases tested positive by any WRD                         | DE        | TiwOMtQvbLY |
 | TB-LAB - Presumptive TB cases tested using a WHO-recommended rapid diagnostic | Indicator | As2eOxgQM9H |

 These are recommended for reporting and use in countries with case-based digital surveillance systems as well as additional indicators that are options to be considered in countries with case-based digital surveillance systems as listed in Table 4.7 and Table 4.9 of Chapter 4 of the guidelines.
-These data items, including also the DEs present in the “Bedaquiline and linezolid susceptibility testing among people with PBC RR-TB” section of this dataset, could also be collected through periodic surveys based on a random sample of patient records, instead of routine continuous surveillance.
+These data items, including also the DEs present in the “Bedaquiline and linezolid susceptibility testing among people with PBC RR-TB” section of this dataset, could be collected through periodic surveys based on a random sample of patient records, instead of routine continuous surveillance.

 #### Enrolments on treatment among all registered people diagnosed with TB

 ![Treatment status among all the registered people](resources/images/TB_NOTIF_Q_004.png)

 This new section in the quarterly notification reporting was designed to report the status of the treatment for all the RIF-susceptible TB cases registered in the system and enrolled for treatment.
-The table should be used to report people who died or who were lost to follow up before starting treatment if the exact regimen had yet to be determined, and should include people with other resistance patterns (e.g. isoniazid-resistant TB) with no documented resistance to rifampicin.
+The table should be used to report people who died or who were lost to follow-up before starting treatment if the exact regimen had yet to be determined and should include people with other resistance patterns (e.g. isoniazid-resistant TB) with no documented resistance to rifampicin.
-The table above reports all the options that could be possibly reported, though just “Registered”, “Died before treatment start”, “LTFU before treatment start”, and “Started on treatment in facility” are the compulsory ones.
+The table above reports all the options that could be possibly reported, though just “Registered”, “Died before treatment start”, “LTFU before treatment start”, and “Started on treatment in the facility” are the compulsory ones.
 The options “No treatment - other reason”, “Transferred OUT - start in another facility”, and “Transferred IN - start after registration in another facility” are not compulsory, but could be used to facilitate the calculation of the active cohort size (the number of cases started on treatment in this facility).

 ![Optional data points](resources/images/TB_NOTIF_Q_005.png)

 > **NOTE**
 >
-> If these three options are not used, it should be noted then that “Started on treatment in this facility” should also include patients transferred in to start treatment and excludes those who died, were lost to follow-up or transferred out before the start of treatment.
+> If these three options are not used, it should be noted then that “Started on treatment in this facility” should also include patients transferred in to start treatment and exclude those who died, were lost to follow-up or transferred out before the start of treatment.

 ![Manual vs calculated values](resources/images/TB_NOTIF_Q_010.png)